Goulburn

-Goulburn is a railhead on the Main Southern line, a service centre for the surrounding pastoral industry, and also stopover for those traveling on the Hume Highway.
-It has a central park and many historic buildings.
-It is also home to the monument the Big Merino, a sculpture that is the world's largest concrete-constructed sheep.
+Goulburn is a railhead on the Main Southern line, and regional health & government services centre, supporting the surrounding pastoral industry as well as being a stopover for travellers on the Hume Highway.
+It has a central historic park and many historic and listed buildings.
+It is also home to the monument the Big Merino, a sculpture that is the world's largest concrete sheep.

 History

 Goulburn was named by surveyor James Meehan after Henry Goulburn, Under-Secretary for War and the Colonies, and the name was ratified by Governor Lachlan Macquarie.

 The colonial government made land grants to free settlers such as Hamilton Hume in the Goulburn area from the opening of the area to settlement in about 1820.
 Land was later sold to settlers within the Nineteen Counties, including Argyle County (the Goulburn area).
 The process displaced the local indigenous Mulwaree population and the introduction of exotic livestock drove out a large part of the Aboriginal peoples' food supply.